Aug. 22, 2025 - Freedomain Radio - Stefan Molyneux

 I'm looking for evidence.

-I'm not, but I'm not accepting hearsay.
+But I'm not accepting hearsay.

-You're not, you're not accepting here.
+You're not accepting here.

-In other words, people who say Augustus existed, it could be an elaborate hoax, but it's not an impossible circumstance.
+In other words, if people who say Augustus existed, it could be an elaborate hoax, but it's not an impossible circumstance.

 So I'll give you an example.

-Okay, that's not a completely self contradictory entity.
+Okay, that's not a completely self-contradictory entity.

 So yeah, dragons could exist throughout the universe.